-Man threatens to kill friends with hatchet in Gibbons - FortSaskOnline.com
+Man threatens to kill two with hatchet in Gibbons - FortSaskOnline.com

 It was a busy night for police in Gibbons.

-On Saturday night (Dec.29), a 50-year-old man entered a residence owned by a friend in Gibbons.
-The man had a hatchet and threatened to kill himself and the two residents in the house.
+On Saturday night (Dec.29), RCMP say a 50-year-old man entered a residence owned by a friend in Gibbons.
+The man had a hatchet and threatened to kill himself and two residents.

-The two occupants were able to exit the house unharmed, leaving only the suspect inside.
+The two occupants were able to exit unharmed, leaving only the suspect inside.

-The K Division Emergency Response Team (ERT) was deployed to the scene and the man was soon taken into custody.
+K Division Emergency Response Team (ERT) was deployed to the scene and the man was taken into custody.

-Morinville RCMP said in a release the suspect was arrested under the Mental Health Act and transported to an Edmonton area hospital.
+Morinville RCMP said the suspect was arrested under the Mental Health Act and transported to an Edmonton area hospital.

 The incident started at about 7:30 p.m.